maxmekiska/arguing_predictors/docs/docs/modify.md

 from tools.predictorsII import *
 from tools.predictorsIII import *
 ```
+The follwoing function is used to prepare the data into an input batch and real value batch.
+This function might need adjustments depending on what format other possible predictors may requiere.
+In this version, the function is able to deal with all predictors contained in predictorsI.py, predictorsII.py and predictorsIII.py.
 ```python3
 def data_prep(df: DataFrame, input_batch_size: int, future_horizon: int) -> [(DataFrame, DataFrame)]:
     '''Takes in data and splits it into an input batch for the individual predictors to perform a prediction on and the the real values observed.